canonical/launchpad-manual/docs/user/how-to/import-openpgp-key.rst

 OpenPGP uses two types of digital keys: one public, one private.
 Each time you sign a document, OpenPGP appends a unique code to it, produced using the private key.
-That unique code is your digital signature and can be opened only with the public key.
+That unique code is your digital signature and can be verified with the public key.

 Manage OpenPGP keys